BG3-RAW-Mods/bg3-RAW-addon/README.md

 ### Feats

-- Actor gives advantage instead of proficiency with expertise
+- Actor gives advantage instead of proficiency plus expertise

-### Miscellaneous changes
+### Potions

 - Potions now use an action

+### Poisons

+- Poisons use an action
+- Apply RAW costs and duration
+- Serpent Venom Toxin: increase damage from 1d6 to 3d6
+- Wyvern Toxin: increase damage from 1d8 to 7d6
+- Purple Worm Toxin: increase damage from 1d10 to 12d6

 ### Monsters